 However, they also have traits to recommend them to dog lovers.
 For instance, this breed is a fun addition to any family.
 Their territorial nature makes them capable of guarding your home.

-Rhodesian Ridgebacks also encounter the widespread pit bull hate.
+Rhodesian Ridgebacks also encounter wide spread pit bull hate.
 Looking at their large, muscular bodies, it isn’t hard to see why experts classify them as hounds.
 Adults weigh between 70-80 pounds and grow tall enough to reach 24-27 inches.

 They are brave enough to take on the jungle’s big cats, earning them the name, African Lion Hound.
 Aside from accompanying their owners on hunts, Rhodesian Ridgebacks also kept their families safe.
 However, any individual of this breed acting as a guard dog would benefit from lots of training and socialization.